Biggest home insurer to charge more for natural disaster and weather risk

 "We will continue to provide solutions and work to make insurance as affordable as possible."

-IAG said it was still operating in Wellington but had changed its focus to servicing existing customers rather than new customers.
+IAG said it was still operating in Wellington but had changed its focus to servicing existing customers.

-Hughes said last month it had taken a prudent approach to insurance in Wellington in the wake of the Kaikoura quakes but as part of an ongoing review process, IAG had decided to review its position regarding both new and existing customers.

-"The feedback from our existing customers is they want us to be there for them," he said.
+Today a spokeswoman for the insurer said it was open for business in Wellington and was accepting requests for cover from new and existing customers, subject to normal underwriting procedures.

 IAG has around 46 per cent of the New Zealand general insurance market.